devdogio/RucksackDocs/Collections/CollectionGroup.md

 A [Collection](Collection.md) group allows you to bundle multiple collections together, and run methods on all of them at once.
 So, why is this useful?

 Imagine your player has 3 inventories and you wish to add an item to the player's inventory.
-Instead of finding in what collection you want to add the item, simply use a `CollectionGroup`.
+Instead of finding in what collection you want to add the item, simply use a `CollectionGroup` and let the group figure it out for you.

 ## Priorities